-CFY has implemented a best practice method for ensuring help desk support for the families served in the CFY/LAUSD Family Broadband Engagement program.
-Every family receives a CFY ID # which enables the family to access help desk service at CFY's toll-free number, available on a 24x7 basis in both English and Spanish.
+CFY has implemented an innovative approach for ensuring help desk support for the families served in the CFY/LAUSD Family Broadband Engagement program.
+Every family receives a CFY ID # which enables the family to access help desk service at CFY's tollfree number, available on a 24x7 basis in both English and Spanish.
 Help desk agents follow problem-solving scripts developed by CFY and record call data in a web interface that is monitored by CFY staff.
 If an agent cannot resolve the issue by phone, the agent will schedule a swap-out by the family.